Each radio used on the DMR network is programmed with a unique user ID number.

 Time Slot 1 – TG9 = Keys your local repeater only

 *User activated TGs are activated by pressing your PTT for about 2 seconds with the TG selected.
-They time out after about 5 mins.
+Only repeaters used in the QSO are connected.

 TG8 keys repeaters in defined groups.
 This TG is programmed for each repeater and can not be changed by users.